fraromeo/fraromeo/README.md

   Goal: develop an algorithm to perform online tracking of vehicles and pedestrians in a roundabout.
 The main tool used is Kalman Filters.
 - ⚕️ [Heterogeneity assessment for Chemoterapy-Injured Liver in Patients with Colorectal Cancer](https://github.com/fraromeo/Chemotherapy-Associated-Liver-Injury)

-  Goal: Given 3D virtual biopses of livers of patients that underwent chemotherapy, understand which is the relationship between heterogeneities of the volumes and presence of CALI, also exploting clinical covariates.
+  Goal: Given 3D virtual biopses of livers of patients that underwent chemotherapy, understand the relationship between heterogeneities of the volumes and presence of CALI, also exploiting clinical covariates.
  - 🏠 [House Pricing Prediction](https://github.com/fraromeo/Real_Estate)

    Goal: Predict house pricing in a given Italian city.